petrkeil/Blog/2015_05_18_Formats_in_ecological_journals/formats_in_ecological_jounrals.md

 ## Some highlights

-* *Diversity and Distributions* is gives almost no information on what it accepts.
+* *Diversity and Distributions*  gives almost no information on what it accepts.
 So I assume that it accepts everything, but I'd still prefer the journal to state it explicitly.

 * *Ecography* is the strictest supporter of Microsoft and its proprietary formats by not even allowing `.rtf`, let alone `.tex`.